riddhisha06/aws-project-lab-series/README.md

 ### 1. 🖥️ EC2: Elastic Compute Cloud
 > **Launch, Host & Scale Virtual Servers**

-- Launch Amazon Linux & Windows EC2 Instances
+Amazon EC2 (Elastic Compute Cloud) allows users to launch and manage virtual machines in the cloud.
+In this module, I worked with both Amazon Linux and Windows instances.

+Key Highlights:

+Launched and configured Linux and Windows servers

-- Host web apps using Apache (Linux) & IIS (Windows)
+Installed and hosted websites using Apache and IIS

-- Create, copy & use custom AMIs
-- Attach/manage EBS volumes & Snapshots (across regions)
-- Configure **Auto Scaling Groups** & **Load Balancers**
+Created and used custom AMIs for faster deployments

+Attached additional EBS Volumes for persistent storage

+Took and restored Snapshots for backup and disaster recovery

+Set up Auto Scaling Groups (ASG) and Load Balancers (ELB) to ensure high availability

 🔗 [`Explore EC2 Project`]